code-rhapsodie/ezdataflow-bundle/README.md

 ## One-shot job

-If you don't want run a Dataflow periodically, you can add a single execution at the time and date what you want.
+If you don't want to run a Dataflow periodically, you can add a single execution at the time and date that you want.

 Go to the eZ Dataflow admin UI and click on the "Oneshot" tabs.